malacourse/starpark-users/README.md

 oc create configmap users --from-file=src/main/resources/application.properties
 ```

-Create a volume the points to the ConfigMap in the deployment configuration
+Create a volume that points to the ConfigMap in the deployment configuration
 ```yaml
     spec:
       volumes: